Balkan sworn virgins: Motivations

-It is also likely that many women chose to become sworn virgins simply because it afforded them much more freedom than would otherwise have been available in a patrilineal culture in which women were secluded, sex-segregated, required to be virgins before marriage and faithful afterwards, betrothed as children and married by sale without their consent, continually bearing and raising children, constantly physically labouring, and always required to defer to men, particularly their husbands and fathers, and submit to being beaten.
+It is also likely that many people chose to become sworn virgins simply because it afforded them much more freedom than would otherwise have been available in a patrilineal culture in which women were secluded, sex-segregated, required to be virgins before marriage and faithful afterwards, betrothed as children and married by sale without their consent, continually bearing and raising children, constantly physically labouring, and always required to defer to men, particularly their husbands and fathers, and submit to being beaten.

 Dickemann suggests mothers may have played an important role in persuading children to become sworn virgins.
 A widow without sons traditionally had few options in Albania: she could return to her birth family, stay on as a servant in the family of her deceased husband, or remarry.
 With a son or surrogate son, she could live out her life in the home of her adulthood, in the company of her child.
 Murray quotes testimony recorded by René Gremaux: "Because if you get married I'll be left alone, but if you stay with me, I'll have a son."
-On hearing those words Djurdja [the daughter] "threw down her embroidery" and became a man.
+On hearing those words the daughter Djurdja "threw down her embroidery" and became a man.

 Prevalence

 The practice has died out in Dalmatia and Bosnia, but is still carried out in northern Albania and to a lesser extent in North Macedonia.

 The Socialist People's Republic of Albania did not encourage people to become sworn virgins.
 Women started gaining legal rights and came closer to having equal social status, especially in the central and southern regions.
 It is only in the northern region that many families are still traditionally patriarchal.
-In 2008 there were between forty and several hundred sworn virgins left in Albania, and a few in neighboring countries, most over fifty years old, with an estimated twelve left in 2022.
+In 2008, there were between forty and several hundred sworn virgins left in Albania, and a few in neighboring countries, most over fifty years old, with an estimated twelve left in 2022.
 It used to be believed that the sworn virgins had all but died out after 50 years of communism in Albania, but recent research suggests that may not be the case; instead, the increase in feuding following the collapse of the communist regime could encourage a resurgence of the practice.

-In 2022 the niece of a burrnesha said that "Today we girls don't have to fight to become men.
-We have to fight for equal rights, but not by becoming men."
-She herself left the remote settlement where she and her aunt lived for Tirana, where women "have more advantages and are more emancipated".